webOS-ports/org.webosports.messaging/README.md

 Description
 -----------
-The messaging app is one of the core applications of the operating system and allows to send messages through various backend services (IM, SMS, ...).
+The messaging app is one of the core applications of the operating system and allows you to send and receive messages through various backend services (IM, SMS, ...).

 ## Contributing